-The analysis of the "Exemption from Tax for Writers, Composers and Artists" in this report required an analysis of micro-level taxpayer data.
-ORA encountered significant challenges related to data access.
-In order to gain sufficient access to data while respecting confidentiality concerns, ORA entered into Memoranda of Understanding (MOU) with the Rhode Island Department of Revenue, Division of Taxation (Division of Taxation), Rhode Island Department of Labor and Training (DLT), and Rhode Island Commerce Corporation (CommerceRI).
+The analysis of the artist modification in this report required an analysis of micro-level taxpayer data.
+To gain sufficient access to data while respecting confidentiality concerns, ORA entered Memoranda of Understanding (MOU) with the Rhode Island Department of Revenue, Division of Taxation (Taxation), Rhode Island Department of Labor and Training (DLT), and Rhode Island Commerce Corporation (CommerceRI).
 These MOUs sought to preserve the confidentiality of individually identifiable taxpayers consistent with the statutory mandates regarding secrecy and confidentiality of taxpayer information.
-In this context, ORA relied on data provided by the Division of Taxation for tax years 2016, 2017, and 2018, to the extent such information were provided, as required by R.I.
+In this context, ORA relied on data provided by Taxation for tax years 2019 - 2021, to the extent such information were provided, as required by R.I.
 Gen. Laws § 44-48.2-5(b).
-The data provided by the Division of Taxation consist of the following:
+The data provided by Taxation consist of the following:

-- Modification amounts in each tax year subject to the current analysis; - ORA Personal Income Tax Simulation Model (PIT Model).
-The PIT Model is constructed using the most recent personal income tax return data made available by the Division of Taxation.
-At the time of analysis, the most recent personal income tax return data made available to ORA was for tax year 2019. - Cost of tax credit administration.
+- > Modification amounts in each tax year subject to the current analysis. - ORA Personal Income Tax Simulation Model (PIT Model).
+The PIT Model is constructed using the most recent personal income tax return data made available by the Taxation.
+At the time of analysis, the most recent personal income tax return data made available to ORA was for tax year 2021. - Cost of tax incentive administration.

-ORA made no attempt to verify the accuracy of the data provided and made minimal corrections to the data in order to be able to execute specific calculations for the report.
+ORA did not independently verify the accuracy of the data provided and made minimal corrections to the data to be able to execute specific calculations for the report.
 The data included in this report are unaudited and reported as compiled.